dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 Here we have identified a few components:

 * Main App: this is the top level component.
-In the future we might call components that only have children in their **containers**.
+In the future we might call such a component a **container**, as it only has custom child components in it, not html components.
 * Search Bar: this is the search bar at the top
 * Video Detail:  the highlight larger video display
 * Video List:  the list of videos found